-“I think you mean at what age does calcified plaque develop.
-It is rare to see calcified plaque in men younger than 30 or woman younger than 35,” says Dr. Larry Santora, MD, cardiologist, medical director of cardiac CT, and medical director of the Vascular and Wellness Center, Saint Joseph Hospital, Orange, CA, and author of “OC Cure for Heart Disease.”
+“I think you mean at what age does calcified plaque develop,” responds Dr. Larry Santora, MD, cardiologist, medical director of cardiac CT, and medical director of the Vascular and Wellness Center, Saint Joseph Hospital, Orange, CA, and author of “OC Cure for Heart Disease.”

 Atherosclerosis is the term for plaque buildup in arteries.